A guide configuring backoffice tours in Umbraco

 - allowDisableA boolean value that indicates if the "Don't show this tour again" should be shown on the tour steps.
 If the user clicks this link the tour will no longer be shown in the help drawer.Tour allow disable link highlighted

 - contentTypeUse this property if you want to limit the tour to a specific content type.
-E.g. if you want to make a tour that's specific to content nodes using the Home Page Document Type, use the alias of the Document Type,
+To create a tour for content nodes using the Home Page, set the

 contentTypeproperty can also be used to limit the tours to content types that are using a specific composition.
 This will show the tour on all nodes that are using a specific composition.Content Type specific toursIn the image above, two tours are avaibable on the Welcome node: